0xawaz/ts-benchmark-tool/tsbtool/README.md

 Average query time: 18.40887ms
 ```

+Note that we wait for the database and data migration to be ready, this should take less than 15s depending on other factors like networking ...

-Please contact [0xawaz](https://t.me/oxawaz) if you get a different output.
+Please contact [0xawaz](https://t.me/oxawaz) if you get any unexpected behavior.

 ## Dev Deep Dive